-The National Register of Antipsychotic Medication in Pregnancy (NRAMP) has been developed to gather information from women across Australia who are taking, or have taken, antipsychotic medication during pregnancy.
+The National Register of Antipsychotic Medication in Pregnancy (NRAMP) has been developed to gather information from women across Australia who take antipsychotic medication during pregnancy.

 NRAMP aims to: